top of page

 • Promote muscle relaxation and flexibility

-• Support better muscle coordination for bladder control
+• Support better muscle coordination for bladder control, through strengthening

-Therapists trained in pelvic health use specific techniques tailored to each woman’s needs, often combining massage with breathing exercises and guided muscle activation.
+Therapists trained in pelvic health use specific techniques tailored to each woman’s needs.
+They often combine massage with breathing exercises and guided muscle activation.

 How External Pelvic Floor Massage Therapy Helps with Incontinence